By Paul Taylor

 The answer is most likely because, hair loss is usually much more severe in men than it is in women, and so, can be more difficult to treat.

-What is it about cod liver oil and fenugreek that gives extra help towards hair regrowth?
+What is it about cod liver oil and fenugreek which gives extra help towards hair regrowth?

-Omega 3 – the omega 3 in cod liver oil is a powerful DHT blocker.
-And, since DHT levels are higher in men than in women, it does make sense to try and keep DHT levels down (DHT, of course, being the hormone with a big link to hair loss).
+Cod Liver Oil – the omega 3 content in cod liver oil acts as a powerful DHT blocker.
+And since DHT levels are higher in men than in women, it makes sense to try and keep DHT levels down (DHT, of course, being the hormone with a big link to hair loss).